“My front tooth got knocked out. What do I do?”

 If you’re unsure whether the knocked-out tooth was a baby or an adult tooth, it’s best to keep it moist and visit the dentist so they can determine whether it needs to be re-implanted or not.
 Your dentist will also examine for any damage to the root, nerves, or gums surrounding the area where the baby tooth fell out.

 What Does the Dentist Do with a Knocked-Out Tooth?

 For emergency dentistry like a knocked-out tooth, your dentist will re-implant the tooth.
 If you bring the tooth in saliva or milk, your dentist will clean it before replacing it back into your mouth.
 Afterward, they fix the tooth by splinting it to the teeth surrounding it.
 The splint must be left for two to eight weeks before being removed.

-Once the splint has been removed, keep in mind that root canals or other preventative measures may be necessary for the tooth to survive long term.
+Once the splint has been removed, keep in mind that root canal procedures or other preventative measures may be necessary for the tooth to survive long term.
 Fortunately, with proper care and daily oral hygiene, your tooth should remain healthy and strong long-term.

 What If the Tooth Can’t Be Saved?

 Sometimes, a knocked-out tooth can’t be saved.
 You may not be able to find the tooth after it was knocked out, or it may not have been preserved correctly to be re-implanted.
 Whatever the case, there are alternative treatment plans.